DECO3801-Null-Pointer-Exception/GeoSpray-Android/README.md

 2) Install Android Studio
 3) Open Android Studio and open the Codebase inside
 4) Go to Tools -> Firebase
-5) In the Firebase Assistant Page -> Realtime Database -> Get Started with Realtime Database -> Connect your app with Firebase
+5) In the Firebase Assistant Page -> Realtime Database -> Get Started with Realtime Database [Java] -> Connect your app to Firebase
 6) To connect with Firebase you will need permissions from the owners and an account permission
 7) Access the Build.gradle file and sync the grade file to update codebase
 8) Get a googlemap API key and add it to local.properties ```GOOGLE_MAPS_API_KEY=API_KEY```, replacing ```API_KEY``` with the key